EnglishB. MalaysiaDeutsch日本語简体中文한국어

 Dynamic Skilled Workforce

-Malaysia’s talent pool of trainable, well-educated, multilingual and diverse workforce is the foundation of our economic growth.
-Malaysia has 20 public and over 50 private universities, in addition to over 1,400 technical and vocational education and training colleges (TVET) that have been established under different ministries to support the growth of the talent pool in Malaysia.
+Malaysia’s diverse, well-educated, multilingual, and trainable workforce serves as the foundation of its economic growth.
+Malaysia boasts 20 public and over 80 private universities, along with more than 1,400 technical and vocational education and training colleges (TVET) established by various ministries to bolster Malaysia’s talent pool.

 The Malaysian Education Blueprint 2015-2025 promotes collaborations between universities and industries.
 It allows the industrial sectors to lead curriculum design as well as partner with programmes such as apprenticeships, hands-on training, real-life simulations and specialised employer training programmes.